riyazwalikar/ibreak.software/content/post/using-sql-injection-to-perform-ssrf-xspa-attacks.md

 ## MSSQL

-Microsoft SQL Server provides multiple extended stored procedures that allow you to interact with not only the network but also the file system and even the <a href="https://blog.waynesheffield.com/wayne/archive/2017/08/working-registry-sql-server/" target="_blank">Windows Registry</a>.
+Microsoft SQL Server provides multiple extended stored procedures that allow you to interact with not only the network but also the file system and even the <a href="https://blog.waynesheffield.com/wayne/archive/2017/08/working-registry-sql-server/" target="_blank" rel="noopener noreferrer">Windows Registry</a>.

 One technique that keeps coming up is the usage of the undocumented stored procedure `xp_dirtree` that allows you to list the directories in a folder.
 This stored procedure supports UNC paths, which can be abused to leak Windows credentials over the network or extract data using DNS requests.